BoxBoy!: Bye-Bye BoxBoy!

-Bye-Bye BoxBoy! is a puzzle-platform game developed by HAL Laboratory and published by Nintendo for the Nintendo 3DS handheld console.
-The game was released worldwide in 2017.
+Bye-Bye BoxBoy! was released worldwide in 2017.
 It features boxes with special properties, such as exploding and warping, and Qbabies that Qbby must escort to the end of a level.

+Uniqlo x HakoBoy!

+A spinoff advergame promoting a line of Japan-exclusive BOXBOY!-themed clothing released in 2017 by Uniqlo, Uniqlo x HakoBoy! is a mobile game accessible from Uniqlo's official iOS and Android app.
+Players do not control Qbby directly, but instead swipe to create boxes.
+Qbby will then attempt to use the boxes the player has made in order to reach the end of a level.